wbailey/command_line_reporter/README.md

 ### To Do

+* Add the ability to format tables in a simple manner
-1. Add the progress method to the top level mixin so that there is no need to invoke through the formatter.
+* Add the progress method to the top level mixin so that there is no need to invoke through the formatter.